 When the Sultan of Kedah ceded Penang to the East India Company it was on the understanding that, in his view, the company would offer military assistance if the sultanate was attacked.
 Thirty five years later, when called upon to honour this commitment, the company denied such a promise had been given.
 In 1821 the Siamese, claiming that the Sultan had recently failed to acknowledge the requirements of suzerainty, took the view that if they launched a full scale invasion the East India Company would take no retaliatory action.
 This assessment proved correct and the Sultan was forced to flee to Penang, where he was given British protection and maintained by a substantial pension.
 However, although he was assured the British would help negotiate a settlement no military fingers were lifted to help drive the invaders out.

 For the next twenty years the Sultan remained offshore, constantly seeking to have the Siamese expelled from his realm.
-In talks with Bangkok the British attempted to mediate but the Kedah issue was always a matter arising on their agenda, the main item invariably being the development of commerce.
-Soon after the Sultan’s expulsion John Crawfurd, evidently one of the most knowledgeable men of his time on Peninsula affairs arrived in Bangkok to try and negotiate a new trade agreement and, as a secondary issue, the reinstatement of the Sultan.
+In talks with Bangkok the British attempted to mediate but the Kedah issue was never the most important item on their agenda, this invariably being the development of commerce.
+Soon after the Sultan’s expulsion John Crawfurd, evidently one of the most knowledgeable men of his time on Peninsula affairs, arrived in Bangkok to try and negotiate a new trade agreement and, as a secondary issue, the reinstatement of the Sultan.
 Negotiations took months and in the end produced very little on the first count and nothing at all on the second.

 A further attempt at developing trade with Bangkok was made in 1825 by which time a strong anti-Siamese faction was emerging in Penang, partly as a result of ongoing Siamese attempts to increase its power over two other Malay States, Perak and Selangor.
 This time negotiations were in the hands of Captain James Burney who met with the same kind of response as Crawfurd.
 Despite British success in their war against the Burmese, which increased Siamese apprehension, Burney was unable to achieve anything in regard to the Sultan or indeed any of the Malay States because, in his opinion, he had no authority to threaten to use force if he did not get his way.
 He felt himself treated with contempt saying I could not wish to set my worst enemy a more difficult task than to send him to Bangkok, to negotiate matters connected with the Malay Peninsula, without authority or means for employing effectual intimidation.